mshafiqsb/HackStory/McAfeePrivesc.md

 [HTTP] Basic Password : *\cool_its_a_strong_password/*
 ```

 OMG, we got it !
-Now, I can level up :) I can logon on the *Domain Controler* and access all workstations within the domain.
+Now, I can level up :) I can logon on any *Domain Controler* and access all workstations within the domain.

 Mission accomplished !